Thomas Bellamy (politician): Civic politics

 At the conclusion of this term, in the 1906 election, Bellamy made his first of three bids for mayor.
 During his campaign, he emphasized the city's need to build and expand the street rail system and the importance and possible expansion of the parks system.
 He also reaffirmed his previous support for municipal ownership, stating that it had helped Edmonton to become "one of the most advanced cities in Canada".
 His campaign was supported by the main city newspaper at the time, The Edmonton Bulletin, which stated their belief that the city was at a crucial developmental state which required many improvements to its facilities and utilities, and that "[Edmonton] needs the oldest seaman at the wheel", citing Bellamy's extensive experience in municipal affairs.
 He finished second of three candidates, being defeated by William Antrobus Griesbach, 717 to 301 votes.
-Later the next year, he returned to council as an alderman the next election, finishing third of twelve candidates.
-He would later resign halfway through his two-year term to contest the mayoral race in 1908 election, after John Alexander McDougall opted to retire.
-This time, he was defeated by Robert Lee.
+Later the next year, he returned to council as an alderman in the next election when he placed third of twelve candidates (five were being elected).

+He resigned halfway through his two-year term to contest the mayoral race in 1908 election, after John Alexander McDougall said he would not run for re-election.
+He lost again, being defeated by Robert Lee.

-Bellamy took a hiatus from politics, but when James McKinley resigned his seat in 1911 to protest the firing of two city commissioners.
-Bellamy, who declared his support for the firing of the commissioners, ran against him during the ensuing by-election and defeated him by 966 votes to 576.
-During this term, in late 1911, he would serve a stint as acting mayor of Edmonton.
+Bellamy took a hiatus from politics, but when James McKinley resigned his seat in 1911 to protest the firing of two city commissioners, Bellamy, who declared his support for the firing of the commissioners, ran against him during the ensuing by-election and defeated him by 966 votes to 576.
+During this term, in late 1911, he served a stint as acting mayor of Edmonton.
 He did not seek re-election the following year.
 In the 1916 Edmonton municipal election, Bellamy initially announced intentions to once again run for mayor, but withdrew from the race when incumbent William Thomas Henry announced his plans to run for another term.
 He elected instead to run for alderman, returning for a final stint on council after the election, when he placed first of eleven aldermanic candidates, accumulating 4219 votes.
 This campaign he had focussed on the issue of taxation, proposing to lower taxes by postponing payments into a sinking fund, and to seek alternate methods of taxation.
 During the term, he would keep to his campaign promise and introduce a plan to council aimed at lowering taxes.
 Petitioned to do so, he once again resigned halfway through his two-year term to run for mayor.
 He ran again on a platform of reducing taxation, but finished fourth of five candidates in the election.
 He did not return to political life thereafter.